How to Respond to Negative Google Reviews: Templates & Best Practices

 Responding to individual reviews is important, but building a systematic process is what separates businesses with strong reputations from those constantly playing catch-up.

-Set up monitoring alerts.
-Use Google Business Profile's notification settings to receive email or push alerts for new reviews.
+Set up tracking alerts.
+Use Google Business Profile's alert settings to receive email or push alerts for new reviews.
 Third-party tools like Praising's review management platform can aggregate alerts across multiple locations and platforms in one dashboard.

 Create a response time standard.
-Establish a policy — such as responding to all reviews within 48 hours — and hold your team accountable.
+Build a policy — such as responding to all reviews within 48 hours — and hold your team accountable.
 Response time is visible to customers browsing your profile.

 Build an internal escalation process.
 Define which reviews require management attention versus which can be handled by front-line staff.
 Serious complaints, safety concerns, and legal implications should always route to leadership.